lyyvli/vpc/intl.en-US/SDK Reference/Python SDK examples/Install Alibaba Cloud SDK for Python.md

     pip install aliyun-python-sdk-core
     ```

-    For more information about Python and PIP, see [Python document](https://docs.python.org/3/).
+    For more information about Python and PIP, see [Python document](https://docs.python.org/3/) and [PIP document](https://pip.pypa.io/en/stable/user_guide/).

 3. Run the following command to install VPC SDK.